unjs/node-fetch-native/README.md

 Node.js has no built-in support for HTTP Proxies for fetch (see [nodejs/undici#1650](https://github.com/nodejs/undici/issues/1650) and [nodejs/node#8381](https://github.com/nodejs/node/issues/8381))

-This package bundles a compact and simple proxy supported solution for both Node.js versions without native fetch using [HTTP Agent](https://github.com/TooTallNate/proxy-agents/tree/main/packages/proxy-agent) and versions with native fetch using [Undici Proxy Agent](https://undici.nodejs.org/#/docs/api/ProxyAgent).
+This package bundles a compact and simple proxy-supported solution for both Node.js versions without native fetch using [HTTP Agent](https://github.com/TooTallNate/proxy-agents/tree/main/packages/proxy-agent) and versions with native fetch using [Undici Proxy Agent](https://undici.nodejs.org/#/docs/api/ProxyAgent).

-By default, `HTTP_PROXY`, `http_proxy`, `HTTPS_PROXY` and `https_proxy` environment variables will be used for proxy and if not any of them set, proxy will be disabled.
+By default, `HTTP_PROXY`, `http_proxy`, `HTTPS_PROXY`, and `https_proxy` environment variables will be used for the proxy and if not any of them are set, the proxy will be disabled.

 > [!NOTE]
 > Using export conditions, this utility adds proxy support for Node.js and for other runtimes, it will simply return native fetch.